KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 **Import**

-If you move to a different tenant, you can import the zip file formerly exported.
-In this case, click on *IMPORT* and select the zip file, as shown below:
+You can import the zip file formerly exported just clicking on *IMPORT*.
+See below image:

 .. figure:: media/impexp_gallery4.png